rkwong43/Toh/README.md

     * Uses a smaller model to simulate firing of shown weapons of the player and the selected enemy.
 ## Future Features
 Features currently under development or planned for the future.
+ * Implementing global high scores and user accounts (MongoDB, Heroku, Flask?, MLab).
+ * Multiplayer and mouse support for aiming or local multiplayer.
  * Expanding on enemy artificial intelligence.
  * Streamlined creation for enemies and players.
  * Adding or creating a custom ship for the player.